 What is Cannabis Ruderalis?

+Cannabis Ruderalis what the hell is that?
 You’ve probably heard the terms Cannabis Indica and Cannabis Sativa.
-But have you ever heard about the species of Cannabis known as Ruderalis?
+But have you ever heard about the species known as Cannabis Ruderalis?
 Many stoners’ll say no. That’s because until very recently Cannabis Ruderalis has been dissed by most breeders and growers because of its extremely low THC levels.
-However a few of it’s unique characteristics, including the ability to flower automatically, is helping Cannabis Ruderalis gain popularity quickly.
+And they’ve been the only groups of people who ever really know what the stuff actually is.
+Anyhow a few of it’s unique characteristics, including the ability to flower automatically, is helping Cannabis Ruderalis gain popularity quickly.

 The Origin of Cannabis Ruderalis